Facebook

 Students sitting in BOSA theatre

-Presentations will be held either in-person or live via Zoom, maintaining spontaneous and interactive engagement and allowing the talks to easily integrate into the programming of our valued host libraries.
+Most presentations will be offered both in-person and on Zoom, maintaining spontaneous and interactive engagement and allowing the talks to easily integrate into the programming of our valued host libraries.

-Some presentations are only available in person, so check each event listing for more information.
+A few presentations are available only in person, or only on Zoom.
+Please check each event listing for more information.

 About the Series

-Every spring, a series of talks is put together in collaboration with nearby public libraries — this year includes branches from across North Vancouver District, North Vancouver City, West Vancouver and the Sunshine Coast.
+Every spring, a series of talks is put together in collaboration with nearby public libraries — this year, the series brings on board libraries from the Sea to Sky region, in both Squamish and Whistler.

 For general inquiries, please contact the organizer at capilanouniverse@capilanou.ca.